the-crypt-keeper/broken-record/README.md

 ## Overview

 Parrot is a powerful tool designed for generating synthetic deep-roleplay dialogues using advanced language models.

-It simulates conversations between two characters, allowing for the creation of rich, interactive narratives and enable investigation into LLM conversation looping behaviors.
+It simulates a conversation between two characters, the results powering an investigation into LLM multi-turn conversation looping behaviors.

 Tested up to 16K token, 100+ turn conversations.